ONSdigital/dp-cli/README.md

   ```bash
   git clone git@github.com:ONSdiqgital/dp-ci
   ```
+Note: Make sure `dp-setup` and `dp-ci` branch points to main locally.
+This is necessary as it has the required SSH configuration and the relavant inventories.

 In order to use the `dp import cmd` sub-command (e.g. when you are using Neo4j; `import` is currently *not needed* if you are using Neptune) you will need: